hardikvasa/http-connection-lifecycle/README.rst

 Step 3: Building the TCP/IP packet
 ----------------------------------

 At each layer of the OSI model, information is called as a PDU (Packet Data Unit).
 So information at the application layer is called as a L7 PDU where as infomation at the Network layer is called as L3 PDU.
 At each layer, a corresponding layer header is added.
 The header precedes its body and contains addressing and other data that is required for it to reach its intended destination.
-Dats on the other hand is passed from the top most layer downwards.
+Data on the other hand is passed from the top most layer downwards.
 L4, L3 and L2 headers are shown below:

 .. image:: images/ip_packet.png
    :align: center